About

 I'm Michael Shear.
 By day, I'm the Chief U.K. Correspondent for The New York Times, based in London.
 Building apps isn't part of that day job — it's something I do on the side, usually because I've run into a small annoyance and decided to fix it myself.

-RTL: Research Sync was my first app, born from constantly losing track of articles I meant to get back to.
-Contact Snap came next, after I got tired of losing business cards before I could enter them into my contacts.
-WSOP 2026 came third — a poker tournament calendar I built before heading to Las Vegas for the summer series.
+Research Sync was my first app, born from constantly losing track of articles I meant to get back to.
+Snap2 came next, after I got tired of losing business cards before I could enter them into my contacts.
+There are more than a dozen now — a receipt filer, a story tracker, a poker calendar, a browser for public databases — and nearly all of them started the same way, with some small annoyance I couldn't stop thinking about.
+They're all on the home page.

 I'm not a professional developer — I build these with the help of Claude, Anthropic's AI assistant.
 They're free, built mostly for myself, and I hope they're useful to a few other people too.
 If you spot a bug or have a small idea, my email is at the bottom of the page.